 I think it is really much simpler than that.
 In all that I have read about Elizabeth Edwards, the one thing that her friends and family mention is that she lived her life authentically, in a way that would continue to teach her most important audience, her children, that we need not be defined by our pain, our problems, or our diseases.

 In coaching, we refer to this as reframing.
 I believe that this is what Elizabeth Edwards did so well; she chose to reframe the negative circumstances of her life into places of potential growth and impact.
 In the same way, each day we have the opportunity to shape our legacy by choosing to see the opportunities of the less than perfect circumstances of our lives.
 We craft our legacy each day we live, in the decisions we make and with the people we impact.
 This is the power of a life well lived .

 As a coach who desires to live a life of authenticity, I feel that this is one of the greatest qualities for me to nurture in my life.
 As I stand at the end of 2010 and review this past year with an eye toward what is ahead in 2011, I am inspired by Elizabeth Edwards to not let the world define my life.
 That responsibility is mine, as I submit my life circumstances to my God, who can redeem any situation that comes my way.

-I thought this was inspirational for 2011.
+I thought this was inspirational.
 May God transform us by the renewing of our minds in all circumstances!